dojo/framework/docs/en/middleware/supplemental.md

 ## Passing properties to middleware

-As middleware is defined via the `create()` utility function, a properties interface can also be given in the same way as specifying property interfaces for functional widgets.
-The main difference however is that middleware properties are added to the properties interface of any consuming widgets.
+As middleware gets defined via the `create()` utility function, a properties interface can also be given in the same way as specifying property interfaces for functional widgets.
+The main difference is that middleware properties are added to the properties interface of any consuming widgets.
 This means property values are given when instantiating the widgets, not when widgets make use of the middleware.
-Properties are considered read-only throughout the whole composition hierarchy, so middleware cannot alter property values.
+Properties are considered read-only throughout the entire composition hierarchy, so middleware cannot alter property values.

 The following is an example of middleware with a properties interface: